FATF Grey List Countries 2025 and Financial Action Task Force Black List

 What is FATF Black List?

-FATF Black List is the list of countries that are at High-risk Jurisdiction and Non-Cooperative Countries or Territories (NCCTs).
-These countries support money laundering, terrorist financing, and proliferation financing activities.
-Currently, three countries Iran, North Korea and Myanmar are in FATF black list.
+FATF Black List is the list of countries that are identified as high-risk jurisdictions and non-cooperative countries or territories (NCCTs).
+These countries engage in money laundering, terrorist financing, and proliferation financing activities.
+Currently, three countries Iran, North Korea, and Myanmar are in the FATF black list.

 What is FATF Grey List?